Sidestrafe2462/Refurbished-Armory/README.md

 **Presenting to you, the revival of an addon for BDArmory**

-Malfunc added various modern missile launchers, missiles, guns and sensors, for use on warships.
-This mod updates them for the latest versions of BD armory.
+Malfunc and PEW added various modern missile launchers, missiles, guns and sensors, for use with BD armory.
+This mod updates them for the latest versions of the mod with some having completely new models

 ## Malfunc Industries